ChiragKr04/ChiragKr04/README.md

-### Hi there 👋
+### Hi there 👋, My name is Chirag

-Here are some ideas to get you started:
+#### I'm an Android Developer

-- 🔭 I’m currently working on ...
-Open source projects and Self projects
+I'm a native android developer and have intermediate knowledge of cross-platform app building (with flutter).

-- 🌱 I’m currently learning ...
-Flutter and three.js
+Skills: Native-Android / Flutter / Kotlin / Dart / Python / JAVA

-- 👯 I’m looking to collaborate on ... three.js
+- 🔭 I’m currently working on Open source projects and Self projects
-- 🤔 I’m looking for help with ... three.js
+- 🌱 I’m currently learning three.js
-- 💬 Ask me about ...
-Anything you want :)
+- 👯 I’m looking to collaborate on three.js and flutter
-- 📫 How to reach me: ...
-[Twitter](https://twitter.com/ChiragKr04)
+- 🤔 I’m looking for help with three.js
-- 😄 Pronouns: ...
-He/Him
+- 💬 Ask me about Anything you want
-- ⚡ Fun fact: ...
-Im a native android developer and have intermediate knowledge with cross platform app building (with flutter).
+- 📫 How to reach me: [Twitter](https://twitter.com/ChiragKr04)